 - What if anything is stopping you from completing your purchase?

 Test Google’s approach of asking what someone is trying to do.
-When you’re convinced this strategy works, survey visitors based on other behavioral data.
+When you’re convinced this strategy works, survey visitors based on other behavioural data.
 You may want to know why one product does not sell, why someone who viewed 10 pages left, or what caused someone to abandon cart.
+It depends on what you want to discover.
 Bathe in the new information gathered then test what you learned about your store.

-Silence makes improvement hard.
-Live chat is a way to provide instant customer support without the delays of an email or feedback form.
+Passivity is the enemy of change.
+You need feedback.
+Live chat is one way to provide instant customer support without the delays of an email or feedback form.
 Forrester research found, “44% of online consumers say that having questions answered by a live person while in the middle of an online purchase is one of the most important features a Web site can offer.”

 Total Gym Fitness increased sales by 39% with live chat while other stores have seen a decrease.
 Several things Total Gym Fitness did well was train staff to ask different questions based on how high or low the person was into the research funnel, deliver a chat box sized to mobile, and provide short answers when typing to a mobile user.